LineFlowDP/LineFlowDP/README.md

 For example, there are 5 releases in ActiveMQ (e.g., R1, R2, R3, R4, R5), R1 is used as training set, R2 is used as validation set, and R3 - R5 are used as test sets.

 ## Data Prepation

+### Data Preprocess

+Put the downloaded dataset into "datasets/original/" folder, then run "preprocess_data.py" to get the preprocessed data, the preprocessed data will be stored in "datasets/preprocessed_data/" folder.

+### Getting Java Source Files

+Run the "Extract Java source code.py" file to get the Java source code in csv files, the Java source code will be saved in the "sourcecode/" folder.

+### Extracting Program Dependency Graphs

+We use the PropertyGraph tool to extract program dependency graphs (PDG) in this repository  [github](https://github.com/Zanbrachrissik/PropertyGraph), Thanks to them for providing such a handy tool!

+Then put the PDG file in the "sourcecode/[PROJECT]/[VERSION]/PDG" folder, such as "sourcecode/activemq/activemq-5.0.0/PDG".